gusilveiramp/loglive/README.md

 ## TODO
 ✅ Should work for nested functions<br/>
-⬜️ Should work for imported functions
+✅ Should work for imported functions<br/>
+✅ Should work for all expressions<br/>
+✅ Should work for variables<br/>